harrythegemini/GU-ANLY-580-FALL-2021/exams/course-policy-exam.md

 8. All of my submissions will be made by pushing code/exams/assignments to my own fork of the course repository.

 9. As per Georgetown policy, I will keep my fork of this repository permanently *private* (i.e., forever), and not share course content and work with others.
 I understand that the course instructor has written a bot that will check this daily.

+10. I have understand the Georgetown academic integrity policies as laid out in the [Georgetown Honor System Handbook](https://honorcouncil.georgetown.edu/system/policies/), and that those policies apply to this class.

+11. I understand the policies pertaining to [Title IX/Sexual Misconduct](https://sexualassault.georgetown.edu/resourcecenter), and that I pledge to do my part in making sure that this course provides a safe and inclusive working environment for everyone.